 This assumption is diametrically opposed to Jesus' teachings.

 Jesus' teachings taught that our position is God's servant.
-Our purpose is to please God.
+Our purpose is to please the Supreme Being.
 This is why Jesus said:

 "For it is written: 'Worship the Lord your God, and serve Him only.'"
 (Luke 4:8 and Matt.
 4:10)